 Now, I know this is rather generalized based on the small sampling of books that I’ve read in my lifetime (a notable exception that springs to mind is Daughters Who Walk This Path by Yejide Kilanko).
 But it is still quite common for books to fall into categories 2 and 3.
 And even category 1, in many ways, can be problematic.
 You may not want to know why, but I will share anyway.

-The most prevalent type of rape in fiction is stranger rape, especially in non-fiction.
+The most prevalent type of rape in literature is stranger rape, especially in non-fiction.
 This type of rape occurs the least frequently in real life.
 According to RAINN, 73% of sexual assaults are committed by someone known to the victim.
 38% are friends or acquaintances.
 28% are someone intimate.
 11% involve a weapon of some kind.
 84% involve physical force.
 Why is it that this type of rape is not addressed in non-fiction?
 Why can we still not acknowledge that it happens?
 Why are we so fixated on the idea that rape is rape only when it is a stranger in an alley?
 Why do we insist on silencing the other, much larger, group of survivors?

 Related to this, why do we keep seeing authors use sexual assault as a point to further a relationship?
 If we’re going to discuss silencing survivors, here is a great way to do it.
 And lastly, it’s a slap in the face to be reading along and come across something so violent and painful and raw be used as a plot point: especially an unnecessary plot point.